 He said installation isn't at all difficult.
 He was able to hang Ely's hydraulic door in one day and had everything else working on the next day.

-In order to get the optimum clear opening height on the sidewall of their new building, Ely Helicopter Services went with a one-piece hydraulic door.
+In order to get the optimum clear opening height on their new building, Ely Helicopter Services went with a one-piece hydraulic door.
 The door is positioned in the middle of the steel building endwall.